Where is the Amcache registry key?

 reg query HKLM\TempAmcache\Root\InventoryApplicationFile

-# 4. Always unload when done
+# Always unload

 Related#